 This will then free you up to focus on your studies and ensure that you hit the grades which will actually get you to your univeristy and your course of choice.

 So how do you go about choosing a university?

 For some, the choice of subject and type of course will narrow down the number of possible universities to just a few.

-- If you want to study veterinary science, there are only seven places you can go in the UK.
+- If you want to study veterinary science, there are less than ten places you can go in the UK.